Posture: Rehabilitation 383 The program produced a slight

 Return to work has at least as much to do with the

-and also cognitive-behavioral treatment solution for around consistent damage.
+must also be realistic.
 There is no evidence of any significant

 effect on return to work (Sheer et a1 1997,